Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 Additionally, this plugin provides a product block that seamlessly integrates with the WordPress block editor, enabling you to easily incorporate products into your website.

-The full checkout takes place in a payment popup window and the customer never leaves your site.
+The PayPal checkout takes place in a payment popup window and the customer never leaves your site.
 It creates a fast and elegant checkout experience.

 This is ideal for users who want a lightweight and simple solution for selling products or services via PayPal and Stripe.